 At this stage, the freight forwarder handles all remaining documentation before shipment, such as carrier bills, bills of lading, commercial invoices, and more.

 After all paperwork, documentation, and licensing have been cleared, the company begins the haulage process and transports the goods from the country of origin to the destination country.

 Depending on their network and resources, they may only handle one leg of the trip (ocean freight forwarders may only transport goods by sea from port to port) or all of them (freight forwarders with access to sea, air, and road transportation resources).

 What Affects Sea Freight Costs?

 There are several factors regularly affecting global freight.
-For sea freight, which carries the largest freight around the world, the most common are:
+For sea freight, which carries the largest freight around the world, the most common are as follows:

-- Load.
 Most sea freight is charged according to weight or measure.
-If you are not shipping a full container, you will likely still be charged for a full one.
-It is always worth trying to share a container or to fill one.
+If you are not shipping a full container (Less than container load or LCL), you will likely still be charged for a full one.
+It is always worth trying to share a container or fill one.

-At Asiana USA, we are experts in international freight forwarding.
-We offer the very highest standards of customer service and we always keep up to date on any changes in regulations.
+At Asiana USA, we offer the very highest customer service standards, and we always keep up-to-date on any changes in regulations.
 We also have an established strong network of fellow logistics companies and carriers to ensure your freight forwarding experience is worry-free.
-You can call us on 855-500-1808 to find out more about the services we offer.
+Call us today at (855) 500-1808 to find out more about our services or to request a free quote.